Simko Shikak: Exile and Kurdish diplomacy

+Simko was in regular contact with Kurdish nationalist circles, especially after his alliance with the Russians.
+On January 8, 1923, Simko, whom the local press had already celebrated as "the champion of Kurdistan," arrived in Sulaymaniyah to pay a visit to Mahmud Barzanji.
+He was given a ceremony, including "a parade of troops, a salute of seven guns" Although no agreement was reached between the two.

 After Reza Khan came to power in 1921, he began a campaign against Simko and all other tribal leaders across Iran.
 By 1924, Simko, severely weakened, had surrendered and was pardoned by Reza Khan.
 When Reza Khan became Reza Shah in 1925, Simko pledged eternal loyalty to him and the Iranian state.
 Turkey was concerned about Simko joining the Sheikh Said revolt with Iranian support.
 When Simko captured Miandoab and Sayinqaleh, he boosted the morale of the Kurdish tribes, who began joining him in large numbers, and he called on the Lurs to join the revolt as well.
 Several Luri tribes did connect with Simko.
 Reza Shah initially was unable to suppress the Lurs due to the intensity of the war against Simko.
 In spring 1922, when Simko was defeated, Reza Shah led a bloody campaign against the Lur tribes which supported Simko, and initially failed, although he subdued them by summer.
 After Simko was defeated in 1922 and fled to Iraq, the Kurdish and Luri tribes which supported Simko were deported to other parts of Iran.

 In 1926, Simko allied with the Herki and Begzada tribes, regained leadership of the Shekak tribe, and began another revolt.
 Shortly after, Iranian forces were dispatched from Urmia, Sharafkhaneh and Khoy, and defeated Simko.
 Simko fled to the Turkish frontier where he was arrested.
 After his release, he returned to Iran.
 Simko, having lost much power and influence, took minor part in the 1928-1929 revolt led by Mullah Khalil of the Mangur tribe in Mahabad against Reza Shah, which had Kurdish nationalist motives and was triggered by Reza Shah banning the hijab.
 The revolt was suppressed.
-It was known that Simko died in Oshnaviyeh on June 21, 1930, although there were two conflicting reports, with one claiming that he was killed in battle with Iranian forces, and another claiming that he was killed unsuspectingly as he was sitting with Iranian officials in negotiations, similarly to how his brother Jafar Agha was killed, and to how he killed Mar Shimun.
+It was known that Simko died in Oshnaviyeh on June 21, 1930, although there were two conflicting reports, with one claiming that he was killed in battle with Iranian forces, and another claiming that he was killed unsuspectingly as he was sitting with Iranian officials in negotiations, similarly to how his brother Jafar Agha was killed.